Economy of Salt Lake City: LDS Church

 The LDS Church also provides a large percentage of jobs.
 Besides its central offices, the Church owns and operates a for-profit wing, Deseret Management Corporation (DMC).
 Subsidiaries include Bonneville International, which runs both KSL-TV and KSL AM as well as a number of other radio stations in and outside of Salt Lake City.
 DMC also owns the Deseret Morning News and Deseret Book.
 Smith's Food and Drug is based in the city, but is owned by national grocer Kroger.
 Other notable firms based near the city include Franklin-Covey in neighboring West Valley City, Overstock.com in nearby Cottonwood Heights, and Arctic Circle Restaurants (the inventor of fry sauce) in Midvale.
 Salt Lake City was once the headquarters of ZCMI, one of the first ever department stores, but it was sold to May Department Stores, which was later bought by Federated Department Stores.
-Former ZCMI stores now operate under the Meier & Frank label, and will soon operate under the Macy's label.
+Former ZCMI stores now operate under the Macy's label (and did for a short time under the Meier & Frank label).
 Delta Air Lines operates its third-largest hub in Salt Lake City, and along with partner SkyWest Airlines is a major employer in the area.